About Us

 Support

-To support families with children struggling with mental illness, PCMH has a network of support chapters across the province that are run by volunteers with lived experience, dedicated to supporting families by providing peer support.
-We provide support for families facing the challenges of child and youth mental health disorders and illness.
-We provide timely, accurate, concrete and appropriate information and compassionate guidance.
+PCMH has a network of Caregiver Connection groups across the province that are run by volunteers with lived experience, dedicated to supporting families by providing peer support.
+We provide support for families by providing timely, accurate, concrete, and appropriate information and compassionate guidance.

-Our peer support chapters promote public understanding of children and youth mental health disorders and illness and respect for families who are facing the unique challenges of raising and caring for children and youth with mental health disorders and illnesses.
+Our Caregiver Connection groups and trusted resource hub promote public understanding of and respect for families who are facing the unique challenges of raising and caring for children and youth with mental health challenges.

 Empower

-PCMH aims to empower families by building strong support groups, networks and partnerships to inform, educate and mobilize families to raise their voice in public and with government, to advocate for child and youth mental health services that are family-centred and seamlessly delivered.
+PCMH aims to empower families by building strong support groups, networks, and partnerships to inform, educate, and mobilize families to raise their voice in public and with government to advocate for child and youth mental health services that are family-centered and seamlessly delivered.